WuBoytH/The-WuBor-Patch/wubor-changelog/src/characters/64/pikachu.md

 #### Up Special - Thunder

 <ovhl>Pikachu now jumps up and fires Thunder straight down below him.<br>
-Pikachu has a body hitbox that attempts to send the opponent below Pikachu to set up into the thunderbolts.</ovhl>
+Pikachu has two body hitboxes that attempt to send the opponent below Pikachu to set up into the thunderbolts.</ovhl>

 Body Hitbox